Setting up SheepShaver for Windows

 Graphics/Sound Tab

 Set your video type to “windowed” or “full screen.”
 For best performance, set the refresh rate to Dynamic.
 Select the desired screen resolution.
 Note that you can set other sizes by editing the preset values.
-The “Maximum” setting fixes the screen to your current resolution.
+The “Maximum” setting fixes the screen to your current host resolution.
 Quickdraw acceleration does exactly what it says, but you can disable it.
 If you do not want sound support, you can select that option.

 Figure 5: The “Graphics/Sound” tab.